Welfare assistant at Lancashire primary school retires after 45 years

 Join our new WhatsApp Community to get the latest news and top stories from across Lancashire directly to your phone

-Thelma’s husband Joe, daughter Pauline and son Alan all attended her special celebration in which she blew the whistle for the last time.
+Thelma’s husband Joe, daughter Pauline and son Alan all attended her special celebration.

 She regaled the children about the changes she had seen over the years such as children serving lunches at the top of the table, pink and green custard and the different games they used to play.

-Office manager Jayne Nicholson said: “The children made and arch for her to walk through and sang beautiful songs for her and read poems and memories to thank her for all her years’ service to the generations of children she has cared for.”
+Headteacher Emma Marquis said: “The children made an arch for her to walk through, sang beautiful songs for her and read poems and memories to thank her for all her years’ service to the generations of children she has cared for.”

 “Thelma was very emotional with the wonderful send off from everyone at school and she will be greatly missed.”